 After relevance and prominence, the last ranking factor for local SEO is proximity.
 It’s also the most important local ranking factor.

-As a local retail business, you’ll want to make sure Google is pulling up your store in results when people in your town are searching for relevant topics.
+As a local business, you’ll want to make sure Google is pulling up your store in local results when people in your town are searching for relevant topics.

 There are three ways shoppers might search for a local business including: